gilbertwat/gilbertwat.github.io/_posts/2013-09-21-first-post.md

 ---
-title: My First Post in Get Things Done
+title: My first post in Get Things Done
 ---
 This is my first post in this new found freedom.
 Jekyll and ability to self-host!